 Playing to the Public:

 We have played thrice at the main U3A monthly meeting, and in December 2017 we played in the “Carols for Everyone” concert in Southwell Minster.
 We have played carols for small groups, seasonal selections for summer garden parties, and a wider range of repertoire for other indoor and outdoor events.
 In March 2020, just before "Covid Lockdown", we staged a complete concert for friends and supporters at Edingley in celebration of four years of playing together.
-We are looking forward to restarting public performances once "Lockdown" regulations allow and once we have regained our standard of playing!
+Post-Lockdown, several of us played for the Southwell U3A Open Day, August 2021 (see the picture above), and we look forward to more events as we rebuild our playing standard to pre-Covid levels.

 We meet twice each month, usually on the second and fourth Wednesday, from 2.30 pm to 4.30 pm, in the beautifully restored, warm and welcoming Old School Room at Edingley, NG22 8BB (between the Old Reindeer Pub and St Giles' Church).
 This provides newly-expanded on-site parking facilities behind the building, full disabled access and good acoustics.
 There is a small charge for membership of the Group to cover room hire and music costs.